 A Johannesburg magistrate court ruled that Jeremy Ractliffe had no case to answer because prosecutors had failed to provide enough evidence to back the charges.

-“Mr Ractliffe, you are not guilty and the case is discharged,” said magistrate Renier Boshoff about two hours after the trial began.
+“Mr Ractliffe, you are not guilty and the case is discharged,” said magistrate Renier Boshoff, after a two-hour trial.

 Holding uncut diamonds without a permit is a crime in South Africa, punishable by up to 10 years in prison and a 250,000 rand ($37,000, 25,650 euro) fine.